renangabriel27/be-the-hero/README.md

 # Be The Hero

 App to help the Non-Governmental Organization (NGO's) with your causes.
-Created on the OmniStack Week for learning NodeJS, React JS and React Native.
+Created during the OmniStack Week for learning NodeJS, React JS and React Native.

 ![Be The Hero](https://raw.githubusercontent.com/renangabriel27/be-the-hero/master/.assets/be-the-hero.png)